 In Queensland, it is acceptable to wear WHITE COATS if you don’t have a breed uniform.
 This is an option for schools who have students showing Lowlines at local & regional shows.

-The woollen vest, chambray shirt and breed tie seen in the Merchandise area and can be ordered through the ALCA office: officelowlinecattleassoc.com.au
+The woollen vest, chambray shirt and breed tie are available for purchase in the Lowline Shop

 Health Requirements for Showing Cattle